Thanksgiving Fun Facts

 The average Thanksgiving turkey weighs 15 pounds and is comprised of 70 percent white meat and 30 percent dark meat.
-The National Turkey Federation estimated that in 2007, 46 million turkeys—one-fifth of the annual total of 235 million—were eaten at Thanksgiving.
+According to the National Turkey Federation's most recent estimate in 2007, 46 million turkeys—one-fifth of the annual total of 235 million—were eaten at Thanksgiving.

 In 1939, President Franklin D. Roosevelt moved Thanksgiving to the third Thursday of the month in an effort to spur shopping during The Great Depression.
 Met with vast public opposition, Roosevelt was forced to change the holiday back to the last Thursday in November just two years later.

 The National Turkey Federation has given a turkey to the White House every Thanksgiving since 1947.
 Until 1989—when George H. Bush began the tradition of pardoning the White House turkey—nearly every president chose to eat the bird.
 Spared turkeys spend the rest of their days in the happiest place on earth: Disneyland.

 Almost Famous16 of 17

 Though Thomas Jefferson selected the bald eagle as our national bird, Benjamin Franklin thought the turkey was a better candidate.
 A "bird of courage," a turkey, Franklin believed, "would not hesitate to attack a grenadier of the British Guards who should presume to invade his farm yard."
 In comparison, he said the eagle had "bad moral character" and played a lesser role in early American life.